gustavozeferino-zz/NetworkApp/README.md

   * Add second tab with centrality table and plot
   * Download centrality table and plot

+* Clustering tab
+  * Add third tab with clustering table and plot
+  * Download clustering table and plot

 Features that will be implemented:

 * Network visualization